-Beef Rib Eye Roast with Red Wine GravyFeatured by Xabregas Winery in the International Wine Club.
+Beef Rib Eye Roast with Red Wine GravyA featured Wine Club recipe for Xabregas Winery.

 Roasts are traditional favorites worldwide.
 Easy to prepare and always impressive, this recipe is tender and juicy with great fat marbling giving it superior flavor.
 In Australia the rib eye is known as the "Scotch fillet".Yield: 6

 For the Rib Eye: